alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 382 user reviews of Sony DCR-HC42 from Amazon.com.
 The average user rating for this product is 3.3/5, compared to an average user rating of 3.9/5 for other Camcorders on Amazon.com.
 People really like the size and image quality.
-The price and portability also get good views.
-There are some critical opinions about the viewfinder and reliability.
-Views are divided on the design.
+The price and portability also get good views, whereas there are some critical opinions about the viewfinder and reliability.
+There are some mixed reviews about the design.

 usability, portability, price, image quality, size